Towns seeking a share of the state's annual $25 million for shore-protection

 the group needs to examine the document before commenting, said Melissa Danko,

 the organization's executive director.
-Other exceptions

 Other exceptions to public access are specified to cover issues such as